xpavlic4/book-extracts/sports/golf/Earn Your Edge - Decoding Excellence in Golf & Life.md

+# Robert Rock | Ep/079
+* he was a teaching pro in UK, he drove the ball very well
+* he won some tournaments in his region and got invitation into European Tour events

 # Mark Leischman | Ep/78
 * had lesson once a month when he was very young
 * his dad let him learn everything by making mistakes